-IPEN is participating in the Mercury Treaty's 2nd Conference of the Parties (COP2), taking place from 19 to 23 November, 2018 in Geneva, Switzerland.
+IPEN participated in the Mercury Treaty's 2nd Conference of the Parties (COP2), which took place from 19 to 23 November, 2018 in Geneva, Switzerland.
 Technical briefings on Effectiveness Evaluation and the Specific International Programme kicked off the week on 18 November.

 19 November, 2018